By Julia Ludington

 For more information on the budget, call Superintendent William Lynch at 593-5510 or go to www.fulton.cnyric.org.

-The Fulton varsity softball team went 2-1 in its last three games and now has an overall record of 4-1.
+The Fulton girls’ varsity lacrosse team won two out of its last three games and now have a 4-4 record.